vplauzon/vplauzon.github.io/_posts/2020/3/2020-08-26-change-management-kusto.md

 ![Unified view](/assets/posts/2020/3/change-management-kusto/unified-view.png)

-If need be we could migrate the data by re-ingesting it into a temp table.
+If need be, we could migrate the data by re-ingesting it into a temp table.
 We would then drop the original column and move the extents.

 That would require us to also remove duplicates.